-Back to Contents Page

-Notes, Notices, and Cautions

-Notes, Notices, and Cautions

-NOTE: A NOTE indicates important information that helps you make better use of your computer.
+Notes, Notices, and Cautions NOTE: A NOTE indicates important information that helps you make better use of your computer.
 NOTICE: A NOTICE indicates either potential damage to hardware or loss of data and tells you how to avoid the problem.

-▲ CAUTION: A CAUTION indicates a potential for property damage, personal injury, or death.
+CAUTION: A CAUTION indicates a potential for property damage, personal injury, or death.
 Information in this document is subject to change without notice. © 2004 Dell Inc. All rights reserved.

-© 2004 Dell Inc. All rights reserved.

 Reproduction in any manner whatsoever without the written permission of Dell Inc. is strictly forbidden.

-Trademarks used in this text: Dell, the DELL logo, PowerEdge, and Dell OpenManage are trademarks of Dell Inc.; Intel is a registered trademark and Xeon is a trademark of Intel Corporation; Microsoft, Windows, and MS-DOS are registered trademarks of Microsoft Corporation; Red Hat is a registered trademark of Red Hat, Inc.; UNIX is a registered trademark of The Open Group in the United States and other countries.
+Trademarks used in this text: Dell, the DELL logo, PowerEdge, and Dell OpenManage are trademarks of Dell Inc.; Intel, Celeron, and Pentium are registered trademarks of Intel Corporation; Microsoft, Windows, and MS-DOS are registered trademarks of Microsoft Corporation; Red Hat is a registered trademark of Red Hat, Inc.; UNIX is a registered trademark of The Open Group in the United States and other countries.
 Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
 Dell Inc. disclaims any proprietary interest in trademarks and trade names other than its own.